sociocs/sociocs-docs/contacts/add-contacts.md

 ### File

 You can upload a CSV or an Excel file with any number of columns in any order.

 This gives you flexibility to directly upload a file exported from another system without a need of any data manipulation.
 Necessary data mapping are captured in the fields below.

 #### The file's first record doesn't have column headers

 When the file you're uploading doesn't have any column headers, you can specify the column headers in text box that shows up once you check this box.

+!!! info
 This is very helpful when you're exporting the file from another system which doesn't export with column headers.
 You can specify the column headers here instead of adding to the exported file.
+!!!

 Column headers must be provided separated by comma in the exact order as the file records.
 For example, if you upload a file like below, you could enter values in the text box like this - `id,full_name,first_name,last_name,phone_number,email_address,date_of_birth,address`.